AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-account.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_organization_onboarding_deviceIDs"
 >title="First-party device IDs"
->abstract="First-party device IDs, such as ECID or IP addresses, are directly connected to devices, which may be shared between several individuals.
-IPv4 is the only first-party device ID currently supported."
+>abstract="First-party device IDs, such as ECID or IP addresses, are directly connected to devices, which may be shared between several individuals."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_organization_onboarding_partnerIDs"